demisto/content/Packs/qualys/Integrations/Qualysv2/README.md

 11. New playbook - qualys-report-launch-compliance-policy-and-fetch.yml

-## Configure Qualys v2 on Cortex XSOAR
+## Configure Qualys VMDR on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Qualys v2.
+2. Search for Qualys VMDR.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter**                      | **Required** |